Have other ideas?

 7. ORGANIZE A FOOD DRIVE WITH FRIENDS

-Students: this is a great way to make an impact.
+Students: This is a great way to make an impact.
 Consider hosting a food drive with your club at school, or with your sports team.
-You can even make it a contest to see which grade, for example, can donate the most cans — an easy way to make giving back fun.
+You can make it a contest to see which grade, for example, can donate the most cans — an easy way to make giving back fun.

 8. HELP END FOOD WASTE